-Despite the COVID-19 pandemic and the unprecedented challenges related to the outbreak Deutsche Bank intends to continue executing on its strategy in a disciplined manner in 2020, by further reducing costs and reducing the size of its balance sheet through continued disposal of assets in the Capital Release Unit.
-At the same time, Deutsche Bank is focused on stabilizing and growing revenues in its Core

-Bank.
-Deutsche Bank reaffirms its CET 1 and Leverage ratio targets of at least 12.5 it% and ~5 %, respectively, as well as its other financial targets by 2022.
+Deutsche Bank's performance in 2019 was in line with, or ahead of all of the key targets and objectives which it laid out as part of its strategic transformation in July 2019.
+In 2020, Deutsche Bank intends to continue executing on its strategy in a disciplined manner, by further reducing its costs and reducing the size of its balance sheet through continued disposal of assets in the Capital Release Unit.
+At the same time, Deutsche Bank is focused on stabilizing and growing revenues in its Core Bank, comprised of the four operating divisions Corporate Bank, Investment Bank, Private Bank, and Asset Management (the "Core Bank").
+Deutsche Bank is committed to its near term objectives in 2020 and to its financial targets by 2022.